starfrost013/sdl3_test/docs/readme.txt

 * If the server is there, you will see the world.

 Command line options:
-+set - set convar.
+-memdebug - log all memory allocations (huge amounts of spam) +set - set convar.

 Convars that exist: